 Life Cycle

 Membership in the Kane Street Synagogue congregation comes with an extended family with which to share life cycle events.
 Our community offers love and support in times of sorrow and joy.
 Please contact Rabbi Michelle Dardashti for guidance on matters of ritual practice.
-While there is no fee for her services at these events, it is customary to make a donation to the Synagogue or to the Rabbi’s Discretionary Fund.
+While there is no fee for members for these services, it is customary to make a donation to the Synagogue or to the Rabbi’s Discretionary Fund.
 Speak with Executive Director Mickey Dobbs about details such as rentals, caterers, catering policy, Kashruth policy, etc.

 Brit Milah and Simcha Bat